Aditya100401/My-Portfolio/src/content/project/an-agentic-approach.md

 ---
 title: "An Agentic Approach to Describing and Forecasting Human Events"
-description: "This is my ongoing thesis work,
+description: "This is my thesis,
-            developing a multi-agent LLM framework to describe social and temporal data arising from automatically extracted and identified events codified as interactions between socio-political actors. and predict type of events possible between actors in the future."
+            Evaluating efficiency of LLMs in the field of Computational Social Science, developing a scalable Chain-of-Thought annotation pipeline to classify 3.5M+ high-risk posts (~80% manual acceptance accuracy) and developing agentic workflows with Temporal Knowledge Graphs for bias-aware, interpretable socio-political event prediction."
 imageUrl: "/src/assets/coming-soon.png"
 githubRepo: "https://github.com/Aditya100401"
 publishDate: "2024-06-01"